ansonl/mfm/README.md

 5. Press **Post Process**

 > If a release of MFM has not been built for your OS, you can launch the GUI by [downloading the code](https://github.com/ansonl/mfm/archive/refs/heads/master.zip), navigate to the code folder in the command line and run `python src/gui.py`.

+> ⚠️ **The first color change may be set to the wrong color.** If the first color change is incorrect, open the G-code in a text editor and search for `TX` (e.g. `T3`) where `X` is the wrong color index and **replace the first match of `T3` with `T0`** or desired base starting color index.
+This issue occurs about 50% of the time due to a known 10+ year old Windows Python [bug](https://stackoverflow.com/questions/15934950/python-file-tell-giving-strange-numbers).

 ### Printing the G-code file